-Our staff will continually monitor the community for new community organizations and businesses with which to form relationships, and serve as the lead in conducting outreach with new contacts and forming new partnerships.
+Our staff continually monitors the community for new community organizations and businesses with which to form relationships, and serves as the lead in conducting outreach with new contacts and forming new partnerships.
 Our Principal holds primary responsibility for planning orientation and outreach meetings and events with prospective families.